Searching (film): Plot

-David Kim lives in San Jose, California with his daughter Margot.
-His wife Pamela was diagnosed with lymphoma and died before Margot entered high school.
-One night Margot attempts to call David three times, but he is asleep.
-The next morning David cannot get in contact with Margot.
-Believing she has gone to her piano lesson after school, David calls the piano instructor, but he is informed that Margot cancelled her lessons six months prior.
-He discovers that she was pocketing the money and transferred it to a now-deleted Venmo account.
-He calls the police and the case is assigned to Detective Rosemary Vick.
-Accessing Margot's accounts, David learns that she had become a loner since Pamela's death.
-Vick reports that Margot made a fake ID and shows traffic camera footage of her car outside of the city, suggesting she may have run away.
+David Kim lives in San Jose, California with his daughter, Margot.
+His wife, Pamela, was diagnosed with lymphoma and died before Margot entered high school.

+One night, Margot attempts to call David, but he is asleep.
+The following day, David is unable to contact Margot.
+Believing she is attending her piano lesson, David calls the instructor but is informed Margot cancelled her lessons six months prior.
+He discovers she pocketed and transferred $2,500 to a now-deleted Venmo account.
+He calls the police, and the case is assigned to Detective Rosemary Vick.
+Through her social media accounts, David learns Margot has become a loner since Pamela's death.
+Vick reports Margot made a fake ID and shows traffic camera footage of her car outside the city, suggesting she may have run away.

-David, unconvinced, discovers that Margot had been using a streaming site called YouCast and befriended a young woman called "fish_n_chips".
-Vick reports back that fish_n_chips is innocent, having been sighted in Pittsburgh at the time of the disappearance.
-From Margot's Tumblr, David finds that she frequently visited Barbosa Lake, which is near the highway where she was last seen.
-At the lake, he finds her Pokémon keychain on the ground.
-The police locate her car underwater.
-Her body is not inside, but there is an envelope containing the piano lesson money.
+Unconvinced, David discovers Margot had been using a streaming site called YouCast, and befriended a young woman named Hannah, under an anonymous username.
+Vick reports Hannah's innocence, having been sighted in Pittsburgh at the time of the disappearance.
+From Margot's Tumblr account, David notices she frequently visited Barbosa Lake near the highway where she was last seen.
+He finds her Pokémon keychain there, and the police discover her car in the lake, containing an envelope with the $2,500.
 A search party is arranged, but a storm slows the process.

-After an altercation David has with a boy who claimed to know where Margot is, Vick tells him he can no longer participate in the investigation.
+After David has an altercation with a boy who claims to know where Margot is, Vick tells him he can no longer participate in the investigation.
 Undeterred, David visits TMZ, which displays the crime scene photographs, and notices his brother Peter's jacket.
-He then discovers text messages between Margot and Peter, hinting at an incestuous relationship.
-When he confronts Peter, the latter explains that they were only smoking marijuana and confiding in each other.
-He further states that she was in pain after her mother's death, and chastises David for being negligent towards his daughter in her depression.
-Vick calls in and tells him that an ex-convict named Randy Cartoff confessed to raping and killing Margot before committing suicide.
+He discovers text messages between Margot and Peter that suggest an incestuous relationship.
+Upon confrontation, Peter explains they were only smoking marijuana and confiding in each other.
+He chastises David for being negligent towards Margot, who is still grieving Pamela's death.
+Vick calls David and tells him an ex-convict named Randy Cartoff confessed to raping and killing Margot before committing suicide.